 Total Profit in 2016: MOP5,488,300,000

-The Industrial and Commercial Bank of China (Macau), formerly known as the Seng Heng Bank, is the third largest locally established bank in Macau.
+The Industrial and Commercial Bank of China (Macau), formerly known as the Seng Heng Bank, is the third largest of locally established banks in Macau.
 In 2009, ICBC purchased 79.9% of the bank, which then became a subsidiary of ICBC.

 ICBC holds the distinction of being the first bank to issue pre-paid debit cards in Greater China.
-The bank operates 106 branches, including a branch in Shenzhen exclusively for foreign currency wholesale business, Singapore, and maintains representative offices in Xiamen and Taipei.
+The bank operates 106 branches, including a branch in Shenzhen exclusively for foreign currency wholesale business, and a branch in Singapore, and maintains representative offices in Xiamen and Taipei.